OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/touch-panel-esp32.md

 ::: tip Recommendation:
-[comment]: <> ([TODO] Explanation into the recommended Node Red usage for the product) The recommended way to use the firmware and interact with the Touch Panel and your IoT Devices is via Node Red and MQTT.
+[comment]: <> ([TODO] Explanation into the recommended Node-RED usage for the product) The recommended way to use the firmware and interact with the Touch Panel and your IoT Devices is via Node-RED and MQTT.
 They are used to configure, manage state and recieve events.

-Further documentation and some example Node Red Flows will be made available to get you started.
+Further documentation and some example Node-RED Flows will be made available to get you started.
 :::

 ---